Nitin1604/Python-100DaysOfCode/README.md

 ___________________________________________________________________________
 I have created a file of Day 51 on my replit with this link: (https://replit.com/@Nitin645Sokhal/Day51seek-and-tell#main.py)
 _______________________________________________________________________________________________________________________________________
 I have created a file of Day 88 on my replit with this link: (https://replit.com/@Nitin645Sokhal/88-Day-88-Exercise-9-Solution#main.py)
+In this replit link python interpreter will pronounce all the names in Operating System Mac Book Pro For windows i have inserted the code in the github repository with file name as : (Day88_exercise9Soln.py)
 _______________________________________________________________________________________________________________________________________
 **These are missing files on github:-**
 ___________________________________________________________________________